szos/gash/README.md

 ## Installation

 Clone this repo, and ensure guile is installed to /usr/bin/guile.
 CD into the GASH directory.
 What you do depends on how you want to install GASH; here are the flags and what they do:
+Commands to use/install gash:
+* --generate; --generate builds `libgash.so` and assembles gash-code.scm and history.scm into a single file which is then set to be executable.
+If --local is passed, it must be before --generate.
+* --install; --install does the same thing as --generate except it also installs the file made by --generate to `execdir`. if --local is passed, it must be passed before --install.
+First, we copy `single-file-name` to `/execdir/exececutable-name`.
+If local is true,thats all we do, otherwise we also copy our libraries to `libsdir`.
+Commands to control how we generate and install gash:
-* --local; --local should be passed to control the whether we want things to load from the git directory, or we want to load things from `libsdir`
+* --local; --local should be passed to control the whether we want things to load from the git directory, or we want to load things from `libsdir`.
+It should also pass either a `y` or an `n` to determine whether or not to load from `libsdir`.
+If we dont pass local, it is assumed to be true.
+This flag controls the `local?` variable.
-* --

-Clone this repo, and ensure guile is installed to /usr/bin/guile.
-CD into the GASH directory and run ./configure.
-This will build libgash.so and set gash to be executable.
-To install, run `./configure --install`.
-This will install GASH to /usr/local/bin/gash and the libraries to /usr/local/lib/.
-This will put GASH into the PATH, allowing you to run it anywhere.
-The first time you run GASH, it will be compiled to guile scheme VM code, which takes a second or two.
+* --set-libsdir; this sets `libsdir` to the string following the flag. `libsdir` is the path to where our libraries will be put and loaded from if `local?` is false.
+* --set-execdir; this sets `execdir`, which is where we will copy our gash executable to when installing.
+* --set-single-file-name; this sets the filename to write to for the generation stage - the assembled file is saved under `single-file-name`, and will overwrite any file of the same name.
+The default is `gash-local`.
+* --set-install-name; this sets the name of our executable when we install with the --install flag.

+The first time you run GASH, it will be compiled into guile vm code, which shouldnt take more than a minute (it takes ~ 5 seconds on a dual core celeron from 2009 at 1.6ghz)

 ## Usage